Ori-Shoham/SaveToLyx/README.md

     \end{document}

-And after compiling to `.pdf` would look like this:
+And after compiling to `.pdf` the paper would look like this:

 ![screenshot](man/figures/README-example.PNG)